Cloning Deterministic Worlds: The Critical Role of Latent Geometry in Long-Horizon World Models: Ablation Studies

 \section{Ablation Studies}

 We conduct ablation studies to validate the contribution of our core components and design choices.
 Specifically, we examine four aspects: (1) the necessity of the two core loss terms, (2) the role of the projection head, (3) the impact of latent dimension, and (4) the effect of critical design choices on model performance.
-The detailed results are provided in Appendix~\ref{appendix:ablation}.
+The detailed results are provided in the supplementary material.